-Analysing protein structures
+Analysing and Interpreting protein structures

 The recent explosion in the power of cryo-electron microscopy has revolutionised the structural biology field, especially the characterisation of large protein complexes.
 This is helping us tackle very important biological problems in a way that they could never before.